Mentoring

 What if communication breaks down?

-There could be instances where communication breaks down for a variety of reasons.
-Take a constructive and understanding approach when approaching the issue.
-Be aware of the challenges or obstacles your mentee might face as a result of a lack of support, training, privilege, ethnicity, language, or history.
+There could be times where communication breaks down for a variety of reasons.
+Take a constructive and understanding approach.
+Be aware of the challenges or obstacles your mentee might face.
+This could be a result of a lack of support, training, privilege, ethnicity, language, or history.
 Consider that they may have faced discrimination, bullying or trauma.
 They may have physical or mental health issues.
-When you consider these potential challenges, you can base your support and advice on helping to address or eliminate them in a way that is psychologically safe for your mentee.
+When you consider these potential challenges, base your support and advice on helping to address or eliminate them in a way that’s psychologically safe for your mentee.
 You can use the following resources to understand the situation better and ensure both you and mentee feel heard:

 Additional resources